terraform-azurerm-examples/terraform-bootstrap/README.md

 ]
 ```

+You will find an example file in the repo.

 > The service_principal_rbac_assignments array defaults to [] and will therefore give the service principal no RBAC permissions.
 You can either define the role assignments here to capture it as code, or assign manually in the portal.
 Note that you can use `"Current"` as the scope value and it willsubstitute it with the subscriptionId for the current context.

 ## Resources created